Dyson Airblade

-Dyson Airblade is an electric hand dryer made by the Singapore-based company Dyson, found in public bathrooms across the United Kingdom.
+Dyson Airblade is an electric hand dryer made by the Singapore-based company Dyson, found in public bathrooms around the world.
 It was introduced in the United Kingdom in 2006 and in the United States in late 2007.
 In 2013 the Airblade Tap was launched, which incorporates Airblade technology into a bathroom faucet enabling washing and drying in a single unit.

 Description

 Instead of using a wide jet of heated air, Dyson Airblade uses a thin layer of unheated air travelling at around 400 mph as a squeegee to remove water, rather than using heat to evaporate the water.
 The Dyson Airblade is claimed by its manufacturer to dry hands in 10 seconds and to use less electricity than conventional hand dryers.

 The first commercially available high-speed, horizontal-wiping air dryer was the Mitsubishi Jet Towel, developed since 1991 and introduced in 1993.
-It is available in the United States since 2005.
-There are several technical differences among electric hand dryers, such as airspeed, water containment, energy efficiency, use of heat, type of filter, motor lifespan, power usage and spreading of germs.
+It has been available in the United States since 2005.
+There are several technical differences among electric hand dryers, such as airspeed, water containment, energy efficiency, use of heat, type of filter, motor lifespan, and power usage.

 The same technology is used by Dyson in the Air Multiplier fan to create a cooling air stream for personal comfort.